dxnter/dotfiles/README.md

 ## ⏫ Adding Additional Dotfiles

 Naturally, there will dotfiles of your own that are missing from this repository.
-For consistency, create application specific folders in the root directory of this repository.
+Adding them to this project allows a centralized location to symlink, maintain, and version control.

+Files that are kept directly in `$HOME` should be kept inside an

+`system/create_symbolic_links.sh`

+- Directories inside `.config` (e.g. `.config/nvim/*`) will symlink the folder and contained files to `$HOME/.config/`
+- Directories
+- Directories that do not start with a `.` (e.g. `tmux/.tmux.conf`) will symlink the contained files directly to `$HOME`

 ```bash
 make links